shadow-smoke/Team8/README.md

 is_pacman_in_range()
 This method checks and returns true if a Ghost’s surroundings has Pacman within its range to attack.
 The range is identified as if the ghost is up, down, left or right of the Ghost.

+get_valid_moves()
+This function creates an array list of all possible points that a Ghost could go.
+It than iterates through this list and removes ones that are not null and that the Map.Type is a Wall.

 ### **Map.Java**